johnloidlemu/johnloidlemu/README.md

-# Welcome to Johnloid's GitHub!
+# Welcome to my GitHub!

 Hello!
 I'm Johnloid, a passionate Computer Science student and talented portrait graphite pencil artist, born on May 30, 2003.
 I am currently pursuing my degree in Computer Science at Isabela State University, where I am deeply engaged in exploring the intersections of technology and art.